-This new endeavor is designed to support legislators and legislative staff who are experienced or emerging leaders on early childhood and early learning issues.
-The program is geared toward those chairing or serving on human services or education committees who want to expand their knowledge and learn from other legislators and experts across the country.
-Legislatures have been addressing program and policy issues such as child care, pre-k, and home visiting and system elements such as teacher training, assessment and accountability, data systems and governance and we expect to address a number of these topics as well as others identified by the class of fellows.
+This endeavor, now starting a tenth year, is designed to support legislators and legislative staff who are experienced or emerging leaders on early childhood and early learning issues.
+The program is geared toward those chairing or serving on human services, education or appropriation committees who want to expand their knowledge and learn from other legislators and experts across the country.
+Legislatures have been addressing program and policy issues such as providing high-quality child care and prekindergarten, financing strategies, teacher professional development, family support issues like home visiting, and early childhood governance challenges in their states.
 Fellows will have the opportunity to be part of a peer learning community with other legislators and to engage with research and policy experts who are leaders in the field.
-Fellows will participate in a kick off and final meeting as well as two virtual seminars throughout the year.
+Fellows will participate in a kick-off and final meeting as well as two virtual seminars throughout the year.
 In addition, NCSL will be available to provide background research, testimony, bill drafting ideas or other research to support your efforts.

-- Build knowledge among legislators about new research and policy
+- Build your knowledge alongside legislators and staff about new research and policy.

-- Promote exchange of ideas and solutions related to early learning, the early achievement gap, and many other issues
+- Be part of a peer-learning environment fostering the exchange of ideas and solutions related to early learning, the opportunity gap, and many other issues.

-- Facilitate access to leading researchers and policy experts
+- Receive the exclusive opportunity to speak and learn from leading researchers and policy experts.

 Since the Fellows program began in 2011 NCSL has tried to capture quotes, ideas and plans that Fellows have related to the field of early care and education.
 This section is to highlight the great work that Fellows have done and are currently doing.